M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 Write the proper name with initial capital and the grouping word with lowercase letters.

-If the proper name is not followed by a grouping word (like in the M-Files software), do not use an article.
+If the proper name is not followed by a grouping word (like in the _M-Files software_), do not use an article.

-`Correct: Everything in M-Files is organized by what it is instead of where it is stored.`
+<span style="color: green">Correct:</span> `Everything in M-Files is organized by what it is instead of where it is stored.`

-`Correct: Everything in the M-Files vaults is organized by what it is instead of where it is stored.`
+<span style="color: green">Correct:</span> `Everything in the M-Files vaults is organized by what it is instead of where it is stored.`

-`Incorrect: Everything in the M-Files is organized by what it is instead of where it is stored.`
+<span style="color: red">Incorrect:</span> `Everything in the M-Files is organized by what it is instead of where it is stored.`

 Do not use any special formatting for proper names, such as italics or bolding.

 ### Genitive Case

 Use an apostrophe with the letter "s" at the end of a singular noun or just an apostrophe at the end of a plural noun to denote possession for animate entities.
-For nouns representing inanimate entities, use the of genitive instead to denote possession.
+For nouns representing inanimate entities, use the _of_ genitive instead to denote possession.
 If the readability suffers, you can also denote possession with "s" for nouns representing inanimate entities.
 With singular animate nouns ending with "s", also use the 's to denote possession.

 CORRECT | INCORRECT
 --- | --- |